plblum/jivs/README.md

 -   [`ValueHost classes`](#valuehosts) – Identifies a single value to be validated and/or contributes data used by the validators.
 You get and set its value both from a Model and the Inputs (your editor widgets) in the UI.

-  + `InputValueHost class` – For your Inputs, a ValueHost with the power of validation.
-  + `PropertyValueHost class` – For properties of a Model, a ValueHost with the power of validation.
+  + `FieldValueHost class` – Use with fields (both Inputs from the UI and properties from a model), to provide validation as the value changes.
+  + `CalcValueHost class` – For calculated values needed by validation rules.
+Classic example is the difference in days between two dates is compared to a number of days.
-  + `StaticValueHost class` – For values that do not need validating, but support validation rules of InputValueHosts.
+  + `StaticValueHost class` – For values that do not need validating, but support validation rules of FieldValueHosts.

     >For example, a postal codes might be validated against a regular expression.
 But that expression depends on the country of delivery.
 So you would use a `StaticValueHost` to pass in a country code your app is using, and let the validation internally select the right expression by retrieving the country code first.

-  > If you are using a Model, you might also use StaticValueHost for all remaining 	properties on that model.
+    > If you are using a Model, you might also use `StaticValueHost` for all remaining properties on that model.
 In this scenario, Jivs becomes a *Single Source of Truth* for the model's data while in the UI.

-  + `CalcValueHost class` – For calculated values needed by validation rules.
-Classic example is the difference in days between two dates is compared to a number of days.

 -   [`ValidationManager class`](#validationmanager) – The "face" of this API.
 It represents the fields of your form or model to Jivs through its `ValueHosts`.
 Your validation-related UI elements will need access to it to do their work.
 Use it to validate, retrieve validation results, and report additional errors determined by your business logic.
 It is supported by these types:
     + [`ValidationManagerConfig type`](#configuring-the-validationmanager-the-builder-api) – An object that describes all ValueHosts and their Validators.